michaelrsweet/pdfio/doc/pdfio.md

 Introduction
 ============

-pdfio is a simple C library for reading and writing PDF files.
+PDFio is a simple C library for reading and writing PDF files.
 The primary goals of pdfio are:

 - Read any PDF file with or without encryption or linearization